 Q: How long has Sunshine on a Ranney Day been around?

 A: Sunshine on a Ranney Day, a kid's charity in Atlanta, was formed in February of 2012 by Peter and Holly Ranney.
-The first makeover was completed July 2012.
+The first makeover was completed July 2012 for a child named Mathew.

 Q: Why is the name spelled the way it is?

 A: Ranney is the last name of the Founders.
-Common misspellings are Sunshine on a Rainy Day and Sunshine for a Rainy Day, however the correct spelling is Sunshine on a Ranney Day or SOARD (pronounced like sword) for short.
+The correct spelling is Sunshine on a Ranney Day or SOARD (pronounced like sword) for short.

 Q: How are the kids chosen?